compgen-io/cgpipe/docs/05-Job_Runners.md

 * [SGETemplateRunner.template.cgp](https://github.com/compgen-io/cgpipe/blob/master/src/java/io/compgen/cgpipe/runner/SGETemplateRunner.template.cgp)
 * [SLURMTemplateRunner.template.cgp](https://github.com/compgen-io/cgpipe/blob/master/src/java/io/compgen/cgpipe/runner/SLURMTemplateRunner.template.cgp)

-## Shell script export
+### Shell script export

 Shell scripts will write a single script that contains all of the tasks for a given pipeline as functions in the script.
 When the script is executed, each of the  functions will be executed in order.
 In case multiple pipelines need to be run, the variable `cgpipe.runner.shell.filename` can be set.
 If this is set, then each successive pipeline will be added to this single script file.
+CGPipe will manage the appropriate job names to avoid collisions.
+Additionally, if you write the output to a file, the presence of each output will be checked by the script.
+This means that only if an output file is missing will a job be executed.

 By default the script is written to stdout.